NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 faster than other models.
 For, example, KNN doesn’t support feature interaction whereas Decision Tree does support.
-Naïve Bayes is a good model, but if we have categorical data and if it didn’t observe in training data, the model will assign 0 probability which can lead to making a wrong prediction.
+Naïve Bayes is a good model, but if we have categorical data and if it didn’t observe in training data, the model will assign 0 probability which can lead to make a wrong prediction.
 After thinking about all pros and cons of the Decision Tree, I moved forward to work with the Decision Tree algorithm.

 #### Feature Selection